github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 ## Finer-grained OAuth scopes

-To meet our goal of allowing third party applications to request only permissions that they need, the API now supports three new [scopes][] for working with a user's public SSH keys.
+To help third party applications request only permissions that they need, the API now supports three new [scopes][] for working with a user's public SSH keys.

 - `read:public_key` provides read access to the user's SSH keys
 - `write:public_key` allows an app to read existing keys and create new ones